Growing Garlic Successfully. Tips and Advice on How to Grow Garlic.

 Growing Garlic: When to Plant

 As a bulb garlic likes a cool, rainy autumn and a rainy frosty winter to do really well.
 It also likes to have a warm to hot spring and summer to do really well.
 If you live in such a climate you will have no trouble growing garlic at all.
-If you live in the tropics you will not be successful as the garlic needs the cold winter period to form good cloves.
+If you live in the tropics you will have to select your variety wisely as the garlic needs the cold winter period to form good cloves.

 However, there are some varieties of garlic that you can grow in warmer and even tropical climates.
 Garlic from the Artichoke group are among the best for regions with warm winters and springs.
 Cultivars from the Creole group also do well in warmer areas, but their bulbs are generally smaller.